M0n7y5/raylib-beef/README.md

 <img align="left" src="https://github.com/M0n7y5/raylib-beef/raw/master/img/raylib-beef-logo.png" width="256px">

 **raylib-beef** is a Beef wrapper library for **Raylib 3.7**, a simple and easy-to-use library.
-In combination with benefits of Beef programming language, making games is pure satisfaction!
+In combination with the benefits of the Beef programming language, making games is pure satisfaction!

-> **Attention!** This binding is still in development.
+> **Attention!** These bindings are still in development.
 Bugs may occur.
-	You can download this library with binaries from [Release page](https://github.com/M0n7y5/raylib-beef/releases)!
+	You can download this library with binaries from the [Release page](https://github.com/M0n7y5/raylib-beef/releases)!

-> **OS Support** is limited only for Windows right now.
-I am able test this library only on Windows at this moment.
+> **OS Support** is limited to Windows right now.
+I am only able test this library on Windows at the moment.

 <br>
 <br>